-According to a 2019's study, as little as 4,400 steps a day can significantly reduce the lower mortality rates over four years of follow-up in older women 👵.
+According to a 2019's study,👵.
 Next time you go for a walk, make sure to take your mom or grandma with you!

-A study published in 2018 found that people who walk around 10,000 steps a day are more likely to lose weight noticeably than those whose max is 4,000.
+A study published in 2018 found thatthan those whose max is 4,000.
 It pays off!

-It appears that walking can be an essential aid in dealing with diabetes, as it is the perfect exercise to lower blood sugar levels, especially in type 2 patients.
+It appears that blood sugar levels, especially in type 2 patients., as it is the perfect exercise to lower

-Walking does wonders in reducing anxiety.
+Walking does wonders in.
 It's a surprisingly simple yet effective mechanism.
 The part of the brain most typically responsible for anxious behavior, the amygdala, can't focus on more than one activity.
 When you focus on walking, your mind is likely to refocus from the anxious thoughts easily.
 Walking is beneficial not only for your physical but also mental health!

 Last but not least, albeit quite obviously, walking improves your endurance and muscle strength in the long run.
 This gives you several further benefits, most notably lowering the risk of experiencing joint pain but reducing the strain put on them.